machikania/phyllosoma/scripts/README.md

 ## convert.php, convert_kb.php
 The convert.php and convert_kb.php are used for embeding basic files in MachiKania uf2 file.
 Place "phyllosoma.uf2" and/or "phyllosoma_kb.uf2" compiled in debug mode (see the line #12 in comiler.h), and *.BAS/*.INI/*.TXT files in the same directory, and execute this script.

-## disassembler.php, reserved_names.php, reservedWords.html, globalvars.php, compare_dis.php, memdump.php
+## disassembler.php, reserved_names.php, reservedWords.html, globalvars.php, compare_dis.php, memdump.php, check_config.php
 These scripts are used for code construction by the team, and not needed by the users.